 10FADE

-STATEMENT FROM ARCHBISHOP MARK S. RIVITUSO
+STATEMENTs FROM ARCHBISHOP MARK S. RIVITUSO

 March 10, 2026: Archbishop Rivituso releases statement in response to Gov. Ivey commuting sentence of Charles "Sonny" Burton.